PromptPal/PromptPal/README.md

 PromptPal is an exceptional prompts management tool designed specifically for startups and individual contributors in the field of AI.
 It serves as a centralized platform to effortlessly manage prompts within your AI projects, enabling seamless collaboration and workflow optimization.
 With PromptPal, you can ensure efficient prompt tracking, simplify project management, and never miss a critical prompt.

 # Features
 - **On-Premise and Cloud-Native**: PromptPal excels in both on-premise and cloud-native environments, making it a versatile solution for AI projects.
 Its lightweight architecture guarantees efficient resource utilization, ensuring optimal performance.
+And all this feature only need 12.3MB[^1] memory!

 - **Effortless Setup**: Experience the ease of setup with PromptPal.
 A simple one-line Docker run command sets up the entire application, ensuring a swift and hassle-free onboarding process.

-- **SQLite Support**: PromptPal seamlessly integrates with SQLite, a robust and scalable database solution.
-This ensures seamless prompt management, offering reliability and efficiency.
+- **Comprehensive Database Support**: PromptPal integrates with SQLite, PostgreSQL, and MySQL database solutions for robust and scalable prompt management.
+SQLite support allows for simple local testing and offline use cases.
+For public deployment, PostgreSQL and MySQL are fully supported to enable multi-user efficiency, reliability, and flexibility at scale.

 - **SDK Support**: Enjoy the convenience of SDK support with PromptPal.
 Whether you choose Golang or Node.js, our well-crafted SDKs simplify the integration process, making it effortless to incorporate PromptPal's capabilities into your AI applications.